Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/idbacdepositions.md

-### 🚧 Work In Progress
-This page is under construction, thanks for your patience!

 ### IDBac Database Depositions
 This flow chart is a guide on how to deposit genetically verified strains in the IDBac protein MS database.